Panneau de gestion des cookies

 > If you would like to know more about the different types of certificates you can receive during your application, you can read this document.

-For stateless persons: after having submitted the residence permit application file to the prefecture or sub-prefecture, you will receive a provisional residence document called a receipt.
-This document allows you to be legally in France while your file is being studied.
+For stateless people: after submitting the application file for a residence permit to the prefecture or sub-prefecture, you will receive a provisional residence document called a receipt .
+This document allows you to be in a regular situation in France while your file is being studied.
 It also allows you to work.

 Your request for renewal of your residence permit is studied by the competent prefecture or sub-prefecture close to your postal address.
 File processing times are different in each prefecture.